 How do we impact student outcomes?

 COVID-19 has been the most considerable impact on the Facilities and Construction Department.
 Maintaining facilities' health and safety falls into this department's realm, and COVID-19 is a fluid situation that requires agility and proactive measures.
 The department's aggressive steps to help mitigate the spread of coronavirus (COVID-19) include making hand sanitizer available in all common areas, bathrooms, lobbies, and check-in areas—enhanced cleaning and sanitizing of all buildings, including all common areas and individual spaces.
 Increase the frequency and scope of cleaning of frequently touched surfaces throughout the workplace, including increasing the use of disinfectants on all high traffic areas, such as door handles, elevator call buttons, faucets.
 Fast-tracked an HVAC System Bipolar Ionization and Ultra-Violate Lamps project to improve interior building air quality.
 We post informative guides on proper hand-washing to ensure sanitization, maintaining continuous and accurate communication on additional measures implemented during this dynamic situation.
-Facilities and construction implemented these CDC mandated standards to provide the best health and safety practices possible for the physical, emotional, and environmental well-being of Collin College students, faculty, and staff.
+Facilities and construction implemented not just the CDC recommended standards, but additional response measures to provide the best health and safety practices possible for the physical, emotional, and environmental well-being of Collin College students, faculty, and staff.
 The department has been committed to getting the job done regardless of the hour, human resources available, or obstacles.

-Our motto of building and maintain excellence has continued through this pandemic.
-The Facilities and Contraction Department has continued to be innovative, well trained, observant problem solvers, and courteous.
+Our motto of “Build and Maintain Excellence” has continued through this pandemic.
+The Facilities and Contstruction Department has continued to be courteous, innovative, well trained, and observant problem solvers.
 A district-wide facilities operation that promote high-quality environment achieved by providing maintained landscaping (aesthetics) conditioned heat/air for better air quality, prompt and scheduled building maintenance (for building durability), and timely mail service.

 Research shows that poorly maintained facilities affect student enrollment.
 A letter published by The Office for Civil Rights at the U.S. Department of Education stated in a 2014 Dear Colleague letter: "Structurally sound and well-maintained schools can help students feel supported and valued.
 Students are generally better able to learn and remain engaged in instruction.
 Teachers can better do their jobs in well-maintained classrooms that are well-lit, clean, spacious, and heated, and air-conditioned as needed.
 In contrast, when classrooms are too hot, too cold, overcrowded, dust-filled, or poorly ventilated, students and teachers suffer.
 Decades of research confirm that school facilities' conditions and qualities affect students, teachers, and overall academic achievement.
 In their review of the peer-reviewed literature, researchers at the Harvard School of Public Health concluded that "the evidence is unambiguous — the school building environment influences student health, thinking, and performance" (Eitland et al., 2017).
 Uncomfortable faculty cannot challenge student intellects or strengthen their character, as stated in the College mission statement.
 Uncomfortable students will be unable to fully develop their skills, which is also a part of the College mission statement.
 Collin College Facilities and Construction Department provides students, faculty, staff, and visitors a comfortable and stimulating environment for learning, teaching, and working.